Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Discussion

 \section{Discussion}

-This study proposes a self-supervised deep unrolled network, UnrollINR, to achieve robust and fast parallel MRI reconstruction.
-The network utilizes INR-based network as a regularization term in the deep unrolled framework, effectively suppressing undersampling aliasing artifacts and restoring image details.
-Comparative experiments on both retrospective and prospective datasets demonstrate that the proposed UnrollINR significantly outperforms other comparative methods in reconstruction performance, exhibiting considerable potential for further accelerating MRI acquisition.
+This study proposes a self-supervised deep unrolled network, UnrollINR, which achieves robust and fast MRI reconstruction by integrating the advantages of deep unrolled structure with INR-based regularization.
+Validated on both retrospective and prospective datasets containing varying numbers of coil channels, acceleration rates, and ACS sizes, the results demonstrate that even at high acceleration rates, the proposed method effectively suppresses undersampling aliasing artifacts and restores image details.
+These results highlight the considerable potential of UnrollINR for further accelerating MRI acquisition.